-I’m starting this blog to share my personal journey with the shakuhachi, which started somewhere in the 1990’s (1994 I think) with listening to a CD.
-I didn’t think at that time that I’ll become myself a shakuhachi performer and teacher, and give up my “other flute”.
+The shakuhachi changed my life.
+My personal journey with this magical instrument started somewhere in 1994-1995 with listening to a CD (by Yamaguchi Goro).
+At that time, I was a classical flutist and I didn’t think that, one day, I would become myself a shakuhachi performer and teacher.
+Neither I could imagine I would give up my silver flute and stop playing classical music.
 I didn’t think that borrowing this CD would be the first step of a big revolution in my life.
-Part of this blog will be about “how did the shakuhachi change my life”.

 This blog is…

-A place to discover the Japanese bamboo flute shakuhachi and the particular school “Hijiri-ryu“.
-Either you are new to this flute, willing to watch, listen, practice, take lessons,…, I hope I can help you in one way or another.
+A place to discover the Japanese bamboo flute shakuhachi and our school “Hijiri-ryu“.
+Either you are new to this flute, willing to watch, listen, practice, take lessons, I am happy to help you in one way or another.

 This blog is not…

 A scientific source of information about the instrument, the history, the different schools.
-There are plenty of websites and other resource possibilities to be found on Internet.
-I’ll be posting links to those I know, so that you can find more detailed background information.
+There are plenty of websites and resources to be found on the Internet.
+I will be posting links to those I know, so that you can find more detailed background information.

 I would like to thank my teachers Daniel Seisoku Lifermann and Fukuda Teruhisa for their help, trust, talent and support in this adventure.